 On Globus vacations, passengers are considered children if they are 17 or under on the vacation start date.
 Age restrictions apply to Globus tours, and generally children under the age of 8 are not permitted on tour.
-We do have special Family Travel vacations, where travelers as young as 5 are accepted.

 Globus offers many discounts to children traveling on our vacations.
 For full discounts and age restrictions when booking a Globus tour, please visit GlobusJourneys.com/Travel-Globus/Tour-Savings/.